-The Federal Work Study, Federal Supplemental Educational Opportunity Grant, Health Professions Student Loans/Primary Care Loans /Loans for Disadvantaged Students, and Nurse Faculty Loan Program allow for certain activities as follows:
+The Federal Work Study, Federal Supplemental Educational Opportunity Grant, Health Professions Student Loans/Primary Care Loans /Loans for Disadvantaged Students, and Nurse Faculty Loan program.
+Allow for certain activities as follows:

-1. Federal Work-Study (CFDA 84.033)
+1. Federal Work-Study (Assistance Listing 84.033)

-The institution may use FWS funds only for awards to students, a Job Location and Development (JLD) Program, Work-Colleges Program (as defined in 34 CFR 675.41(a)), administrative costs, and transfers to FSEOG (34 CFR 675.18 and 675.33).
+The institution may use FWS funds only for awards to students, a Job Location and Development (JLD) Program, Work-Colleges Program (as defined in 34 CFR 675.41(a)), administrative costs, and transfers of up to 25 percent of an institution's allocation to FSEOG (34 CFR 675.18 and 675.33).